 Interact effectively within a team / learning group. show emotional intelligence and empathy Self-manage learning using a range of resources from associated discipline areas.
 Communicate effectively in a manner appropriate to the business environment.
 Investigate theoretically informed explanations.
 Manage information with the ability to select appropriate data from a range of sources and develop appropriate research strategies.
-An explanation for embedding Key Transferable Skills to The programme of study is specifically designed to ensurant transferable skills through teaching, learning and assess they are able to solve problems, organise themselves, we be the solve problems organise themselves.
-Employment Related Skills: sment in some measure (specifically SOUD1406 Work Ba sed Learning).
-For e xample, students will need to ght will embed demonstrate that Employment Neiated Okins.
-For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.8, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to develop qualities and transferable skills relevant for business and management, including the ability to: Identify, research and apply business theory.
+An explanation for embedding Key Transferable Skills the transferable skills through teaching, learning and assess they are able to solve problems, organise themselves, we have a select appropriate and a select appropriate and a select appropriate and a select appropriate and a select appropriate appropriate appropriate and a select appropriate approprise appropriate appropriate approprise appropriate appropriate a ure students will be equipped with ski sment in some measure (specifically lls that will certainly b SOUD1406 Work Bas e transferable to the sed Learning).
+For e xample, students will need to a Employment Related Skills: For this programme the following has been guided by the QAA Benchmark Statement in Business and Management 2015 (3.8, 3.9) National Occupational Standards for Business Management 2010 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: An ability to develop qualities and transferable skills relevant for business and management, including the ability to: Identify, research and apply business theory.
 Primary: Scheduled activities, industry visits, guided independent study, guest speaker presentations Secondary/Supplementary: VLE 4 4 Audit, Group Presentation, portfolio Reflective log SOUD1406 SOUD1407